 We are collecting ONLY plastic caps, no lids!

 CAPS DROP-OFF DAY will be Monday, June 17th .

 BENCH PICK UP DAY will be Wednesday, June 19th .

 Trout In The Classroom (TIC)

-The 2018-2019 school year marks the 11th anniversary of TIC!
+The 2019-2020 school year marks the 12th anniversary of TIC!
 Our clean water trout in the classroom program will continue as a traveling program!
 Each school year we will select a new school to host our 39-gallon fish tank and raise Rainbow Trout from egg to fry!

-Beginning August 2018, you can click here to fill out an application to become a host school or classroom!
+Beginning April 2019, you can click here to fill out an application to become a host school or classroom!
 LCSWMD educators provide tank set up and troubleshooting, student training & hands-on programming along with other resources while you care for the tank and young Rainbow Trout from September through May.

 YOU create your classroom’s / school’s unique experience.
 The Lake County Solid Waste Management District sponsors the program and provides the tank supplies, fish eggs, educational and technical support.